 Frequent contact with the student and preceptor in the clinical setting is necessary for the supervising faculty to understand how the student is performing.
 Frequent contact also facilitates early intervention when a student's performance is not at the level expected for that course.
 A minimum of three contacts per course are expected between the clinical supervising faculty, student, and preceptor.
-These contacts may be in the form of a phone call, video conferencing (i.e., Zoom), and/or in person.
+These contacts may be made by phone, video conferencing (i.e., Zoom), or in person.

-Clinical supervising faculty are responsible for the evaluation of the student using their own assessment data and input from the preceptors and posting the final grade for the clinical component of the course.
+Clinical supervising faculty are responsible for evaluating the student using their own assessment data and input from the preceptors and posting the final grade for the clinical component of the course.